 You might think that a standalone or self-hosted solution shifts the security responsibility from the company to the user, but that isn’t really true.
-Since cloud based password managers also have to at least store the password you are going to use in memory at some point, most vulnerabilities or exploits targeting a local password manager can also be targeted at a cloud based password manager on the user’s end in the exact same way.
-Offline databases are usually well encrypted and rarely targeted.
+Since cloud based password managers also have to at least store the password you are going to use in memory at some point, most vulnerabilities or exploits targeting a local password manager can also be targeted at a cloud based password manager on the user’s end in similar ways.

 I took the effort to compare how some major password managers stand with respect to these two criteria.

 I personally use KeepassXC across my devices, but Bitwarden (self-hosted) is a pretty good option as well.
 Pass (if you’re into command line tools) comes highly recommended too, but it does seem to lack a few features so you might want to either use it with some extra plugins, or use a fork/rewrite of the project such as gopass which comes included with those features.

 In the case of a standalone password manager that’s closed source, you have no idea what the software is doing under the hood.
 In the case of a cloud based password manager that’s open source, you can never verify that the company is running the source code available.
 Hence, we need at minimum both these conditions to be true in order to establish a satisfactory level of trust.

 Syncing and backing up passwords across devices